WayneCrawford/ComPy/README.md

 # Usage

-Here's how you can use ComPy to process your seafloor compliance data:
+Here's how you can use ComPy and tiskitpy to process your seafloor compliance data:

-import compy
 ## Generate Timespans to Avoid Because of Earthquakes

 To ensure the accuracy of the compliance data, it is crucial to exclude timespans affected by significant seismic events.